The Ultimate Guide to the Perfect Time and Materials Contract

 ProTip: Take the effort behind this strategy as an opportunity to be more collaborative with your own team as well as across other departments.
 By creating a single, coordinated strategy session, or naming one department responsible for the task, you will free up time and money.

 ProTip: Cutting back on bodies or hours is not an easy strategy to move forward with.
-But boosting performance and transparency immediately impacts the company’s bottom line in hard times.
-Having black and white numbers to back the decision can help separate emotion from logic.
+But boosting performance and transparency immediately impacts the company's bottom line in hard times.
+Having black-and-white numbers to back the decision to implement cost-cutting measures as drastic as these can help separate emotion from logic.
 And, remember to reward those with strong metrics to uplift team morale through this tough time.

 ProTip: To maximize this cost-cutting strategy, it’s critical to apply it in the areas where outsourcing won’t compromise quality or control, such as within indirect spend categories like professional services, security or human resources.

 ProTip: Calculate your ideal buffer inventory, aka safety stock, to eliminate excess.
-These terms refer to the excess materials and product kept on hand in case of an emergency or supply chain challenge.
-Your optimal safety stock amount depends on the following for each stock keeping unit (SKU): average daily usage; average daily lead time; maximum daily usage; and, maximum lead time.
+These terms refer to the excess materials and products kept on hand in case of an emergency or supply chain challenge that could derail your regular business processes.
+Your optimal safety stock amount depends on the following for each stock-keeping unit (SKU): average daily usage; average daily lead time; maximum daily usage; and, maximum lead time.

 A simple formula you can use to determine this for each essential product: